-So, how do you study on your own the right way?
-First, it is absolutely imperative to avoid learning poor techniques or inefficient approaches, which you will most likely need to unlearn once classes begin.
+First, it is absolutely imperative to avoid learning poor techniques or inefficient approaches.
+If you do, you will most likely need to unlearn them once classes begin.
 Needless to say, this can do more harm than good.
 It’s an avoidable mistake provided you stay within the PowerScore’s LSAT “ecosystem”: The Logic Games Bible, The Logical Reasoning Bible, The Reading Comprehension Bible, as well as the corresponding workbooks.
-These materials present the same approach to the test and its various sections as your course books, so there will be no conflict between what you learn on your own and what you will learn in class.
-In fact, the Bibles provide an in-depth look at our methodology, and are particularly helpful as a starting point.
+These materials present the same approach to the test and its various sections as your course books.
+There will be no conflict between what you learn on your own and what you will learn in class.
+In fact, the Bibles provide an in-depth look at our methodology and are particularly helpful as a starting point.

-By their very nature, the Bibles are pedagogically “static”: you can read about our approach to, say, Assumption questions and understand the Assumption Negation Technique, but you cannot interact with the material in the same way you can in class.
-This is why studying on your own will not render your classroom experience monotonous or useless: on the contrary, students who are familiar with our techniques tend to stay more engaged in class, and benefit even more from reinforcing the knowledge they already have.
-Although there is indeed some overlap between the Bibles and the course materials, this is primarily due to the fact that we try to keep our approach consistent.
-Rest assured, however, that your course books will have significantly more problem sets than any of our publications, and each of the thousand or so problems in your homework will be explained on-line in our Student Center.
+By their very nature, the Bibles are pedagogically “static”.
+You can read about our approach to different question types and techniques to handle them.
+However, you do not have an opportunity to interact with the material in the same way you can in class.
+This is why studying on your own will not render your classroom experience monotonous or useless.
+On the contrary, students who are familiar with our techniques tend to stay more engaged in class!
+They can benefit even more from reinforcing the knowledge they already have.
+There is overlap between the Bibles and course materials, but this is because we try to keep our approach consistent.
+Rest assured that your course books will have significantly more problem sets than any of our publications.
+Each of the thousand or so problems in your homework will be explained on-line in our Online Student Center.

 If you have the time and resources to devote to LSAT prep before class begins, the absolute best thing you can do is study the Bible Trilogy.
 How do you do that?
-Although each LSAT Bible is designed to stand as an independent entity, there are a few pieces of information that can help optimize your overall absorption of the material:
+Although each LSAT Bible is designed to stand as an independent entity, there are a few pieces of information that can help optimize your overall absorption of the material.

 Should you do this before your LSAT prep course begins?
 Certainly part of the answer lies with your specific wants (desired score increase) and needs (strengths/weaknesses and overall starting point), as well as things like time constraints, financial considerations, etc. That said, there is every reason to start prepping as early as possible, and very few reasons not to.